Joto Kando Kolkatatei

 Joto Kando Kolkatatei is a 2025 Indian Bengali detective mystery thriller film directed by Anik Dutta.
 Produced by Firdausul Hasan and Prabal Halder under the banner of Friends Communication, the film stars Abir Chatterjee and Quazi Nawshaba Ahmed in the lead roles.
 Written by Dutta along with Utsav Mukherjee, it marked Nawshaba's Tollywood debut.
+This also marked final directional venture of Anik Dutta before his untimely death on 27 May 2026.

 The music has been composed by Debojyoti Mishra.
 Indranath Marick did the cinematography while Arghyakamal Mitra handled the editing.
 It was released in the theatres on 26 September 2025, on the occasion of Durga Puja 2025, to positive reviews from the critics as well as the audience alike.
 The film emerged as a box office success.

-Synopsis
+Plot

-Saba, a young woman from Dhaka, arrives in Kolkata to uncover her ancestral roots through an old photograph of her maternal grandparents, who belong from Kolkata.
-Her search lead her to cross paths with Toposmitro Topshe, a private detective who is heavily inspired by Feluda.
-They embark on a search across various locations in Kolkata, Kurseong and Darjeeling, solving a trail of riddles and clever puzzles.
+Saba (Quazi Nawshaba Ahmed), a young woman from Dhaka, arrives in Kolkata to uncover her ancestral roots through an old photograph of her maternal grandparents, who belong to Kolkata.
+Her search led her to cross paths with Toposmitro, Topshe (Abir Chatterjee), a private detective who is heavily inspired by Feluda.
+They embark on a search across various locations in Kolkata, Kurseong, and Darjeeling, solving a trail of riddles and clever puzzles.